fluree/docs.flur.ee/src/content/docs/start/installation.md

 ```all
 ./flureeDB_transactor.sh -Dfdb-mode=transactor -Dfdb-port=8081
 ```

-The password that you set for the master database, by default, is the same password as the password for the test database.

 You can set various configuration options as either environment variables, Java property flags, or in the `flureeDB.properties` file. `flureeDB.properties` has all of the default configuration settings.